mm-Wave E-band Marine Radar FAQ

 14. Can E-band 76 GHz marine radar be used for automated mooring assistance?

 Yes, this radar application is possible.
-However, an automated mooring includes many difficulties associated with maneuvers.
-Unlike automatic parking of a car on a street, automated mooring of a ship is extremely complicated procedure by high inertia of motion, the influence of wind and water current.
+However, automated mooring includes many difficulties associated with maneuvers.
+Unlike automatic parking of a car on a street, automated mooring of a ship is the extremely complicated procedure by the high inertia of motion, and the influence of wind and water currents.
 Therefore, fully automatic vessel mooring is still an experimental area of engineering research.